johnnymetz/johnny-metz-blog/content/posts/heroku-features-you-should-be-using.md

 ## 6. Postgres Followers

-[Postgres followers](https://devcenter.heroku.com/articles/heroku-postgres-follower-databases) are **read-only** copies of your main database.
-They're ideal for scaling out read-heavy workloads or running analytics/reporting without hitting the main database.
+[Postgres followers](https://devcenter.heroku.com/articles/heroku-postgres-follower-databases) are read-only copies of your primary database.
+They're ideal for scaling out read-heavy workloads or offloading analytics/reporting queries.
 In my experience, followers are typically just a few milliseconds behind their leaders.
 They're a simple way to improve both performance and availability without adding much complexity.

 ## 7. Config Vars in JSON